Wind Ensemble, Brass Tech, Trumpet, Music History, Aural Skills, Conducting

 School of Music, Room 103

-D.M.A., M.M., University of North Carolina at Greensboro; B.M.E., Virginia Commonwealth
+D.M.A., M.M., University of North Carolina at Greensboro B.M.E., Virginia Commonwealth

 SUNY Chancellor’s Award for Excellence in Teaching, 2017

 During the summer of 2015 Dr. Keyser entertained patrons at the Saratoga Race Course as a bugler for their summer season, including the famous Traver’s Day, and at Belmont Racetrack.
 She has been featured as a soloist with the Richmond Brass Consort, the Capital Region Wind Ensemble, the Johnstown Civic Band, the Memorial Concert Band of Colonie, the Schenectady Unitarian Society, First Reformed Church of Schenectady, and was featured with Rex Richardson at SUNY Schenectady’s 45th Anniversary Gala.
 Dr. Keyser performs as an active freelance musician and maintains a trumpet studio of all ages and levels in the Capital Region of New York.
+Her specialty is working with students who have technical or physical challenges on the instrument and helping them learn to play with ease so they can fully enjoy making beautiful music.